dotnet-websharper/swiper/doc/doc.md

 * **Coverflow** - `Rotate`, `Stretch`, `Depth`, `Modifier`, `SlideShadows`
 * **Flip** - `SlideShadows`, `LimitRotation`

-Below are all the occurrences all these new types:
+Below are all the occurrences of all these new types:

 * `SwiperParameters`
   * `Direction`